-Annual limits 2023/24 (£) Enterprise Investment Scheme (EIS) (maximum)a 1,000,000 Seed Enterprise Investment Scheme (SEIS) (maximum) b 200,000 Venture Capital Trust (VCT) (maximum) c 200,000 Individual Savings Account (ISA) (maximum) d, e 20,000 Junior ISA (maximum per child) 9,000 a.
+Annual limits 2024/25 (£) Enterprise Investment Scheme (EIS) (maximum) a 1,000,000 Seed Enterprise Investment Scheme (SEIS) (maximum) b 200,000 Venture Capital Trust (VCT) (maximum) c 200,000 Individual Savings Account (ISA) (maximum) d 20,000 Junior ISA (maximum per child) 9,000

+- a.
 Income tax relief restricted to 30%.
 Capital gains tax deferral on gains on disposal of other assets is also available.
-From 6 April 2018, the annual limit doubled to £2 million, provided any amount over £1 million is invested in one or more 'knowledge-intensive companies'.
+From 6 April 2018, the annual limit doubled to £2 million, provided any amount over £1 million is invested in one or more 'knowledge-intensive companies'. - b.

-- b.
 Rate of income tax relief is 50%.
-The annual limit increased from £100,000 to £200,000 from 6 April 2023.
-The relief applies to shares in qualifying trading companies with fewer than 25 full-time equivalent employees, and assets of up to £200,000 issued after 6 April 2012 (£350,000 from 6 April 2023).
+The relief applies to shares in qualifying trading companies with fewer than 25 full-time equivalent employees, and assets of up to £350,000 issued after 6 April 2012.
 Maximum stake 30% of share capital and voting rights.
-Total SEIS financing per company is limited to £150,000 cumulatively (£250,000 from 6 April 2023) (within three years preceding the share issue). - c.
-Rate of income tax relief for investors in VCTs is 30%.
+Total SEIS financing per company is limited to £250,000 cumulatively (within three years preceding the share issue). - Rate of income tax relief for investors in VCTs is 30%.
 Dividends received on qualifying VCT investments are exempt from income tax. - d.
 A Lifetime ISA can be opened by individuals between the ages of 18 and 40.
 Individuals can save up to £4,000 each tax year into an account which will be topped up at the end of the tax year with a government bonus of 25%.
 The money saved, including the bonus, can be used to buy a first home worth up to £450,000 or can be withdrawn from the age of 60.
-Any contribution to this new Lifetime ISA counts towards the overall ISA subscription limit.
+Any contribution to this Lifetime ISA counts towards the overall ISA subscription limit.